ehighberg/floyd-finder/README.md

-# floyd-finder
-A prototype for identification of studio tracks from live versions of Pink Floyd songs.

 # Floyd Finder
 If you've collected music from all over the internet, I'm sure you've run into this problem: the filenames are, sometimes, complete garbage.
 For example, PinkFloydThePerfectDay062777Disc101.mp3; that doesn't help you figure out what song this is!
 So I set out to automatically deduce the correct track names, and along the way the project morphed into it's current state.
 <br>